-Get to grips with the deadlift to torch fat and build muscle
+How to deadlift to torch fat and build muscle

-The deadlift is one of the best total-body moves for building muscle and burning fat, but only if you do it right.
-Here’s what you need to know.
+The deadlift is one of the best total-body moves for building muscle, burning fat and getting a lot stronger.
+But only if you do it right.
+Here’s how to deadlift with perfect form for rapid results!

 Keep your head in a neutral position throughout the lift by looking forwards with your eyes fixed to a spot on the ground about two to three metres ahead of your feet.
 Then focus on keeping your chin up to keep your head in the best lifting position.